M&A Career Tips from Eli Kemmerer, Partner at RSM

 But there are also other pathways.
 "I started my career as an auditor with a Big Four accounting firm, ultimately getting my CPA license and moving up to Senior Manager," says Eli.
 After ten years in audit and a short stint as a controller, he returned to an accounting firm in Transaction Advisory Services (TAS) and focused on due diligence.
 "Think valuation.
 My role in Financial Due Diligence (FDD) was to focus on adjusted EBITDA, which is crucial for analyzing the enterprise value of the target company.
 Understanding valuation is essential in an M&A process," adds Eli.
 It helped him to dig into the details of accounting, valuation, and financial modeling, which he considers vital skills in M&A. At his firm, RSM, he looks at hiring people in TAS after a few years of audit experience because technical accounting knowledge is vital in M&A.

 There is also another emerging trend following a very active M&A year in 2021.
-Venture and private equity, as well as family offices, have become more important in the M&A world, which resulted in a competitive situation for M&A talent between those groups with investment banks and accounting firms.
+Venture capital, private equity, and family offices have become more important in the M&A world, resulting in a competitive situation for M&A talent between those groups, including investment banks and accounting firms.
 "Just five years ago, these types of opportunities were not something we typically saw for people with accounting backgrounds," says Eli.

 Thank you, Eli, for the insight!